eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/datawriter.rst

 DataWriter profiles
 -------------------

-The DataWriter profiles allow declaring |DataWriters| from an XML file.
+The DataWriter profiles allow for configuring |DataWriters| from an XML file.
 These profiles are defined within the ``<data_writer>`` or ``<publisher>`` XML tags.
-Thus, the following XML codes are equivalent.
+Thus, the following XML code snippets are equivalent.

 +----------------------------------------------------------+-----------------------------------------------------------+
 | **DataWriter profile** - Definition method 1             | **DataWriter profile** - Definition method 2              |